uio-bmi/immuneML/README.md

 #### Command line usage

-To run immuneML thorugh the command line we need to specify what yaml file to use as well as a path to the output folder:
+To run immuneML through the command line we need to specify what yaml file to use as well as a path to the output folder:

 ```bash
 immune-ml .\dim_reduction_quickstart.yaml .\output\